Hebbinkpro/MagicCrates/README.md

 1. Click on a crate with the crate key for that crate type
 2. Watch the animation
 3. You received the item(s) in your inventory

+## Working on
+- Adding more options for command rewards
+- Piggy custom enchants support
+- One time rewards

 ## Additional Information
 - This plugin uses [Commando](https://github.com/CortexPE/Commando) and [FormAPI](https://github.com/jojoe77777/FormAPI)